 What makes the Keyfit 30 so great compared to other infant car seats out there?
 Simply put, it’s one of the easiest car seats to use whether you’re installing with the base or without it.
 It’s almost 5lbs lighter than the Doona, but it’s also compatible with this awesome travel stroller if you grab the car seat adapter.
 For a few trips (and often around town) we pushed it around on this and loved the easy fold and huge basket.

 When you’re traveling by plane, you’ll probably want to leave the infant car seat base at home.
 That sucker is heavy!
+And you can’t install it on the plane anyway, so it would take up overhead bin space.
 Instead practice installing your car seat without the base by locking the seatbelt.
 If you’re traveling outside of the US you may encounter seatbelts that you can’t lock, so pick up a cheap, tiny locking clip and learn how to use it in advance.

 Another option is start with a travel convertible car seat and skip the infant seat entirely.
 This choice has pros and cons.
 The biggest advantage is that you won’t spend money on an infant seat (and your home won’t look like a car seat graveyard in a few years).
 The disadvantage is that you have to take your baby out if she falls asleep.
 It’s better not to have them sleep in the car seat for a long time anyway, but it sure is convenient (especially in bad weather) to pop the whole car seat out of the car.
 Convertible car seats are also often bigger than infant car seats, and only some will correctly fit a newborn from birth.